dimaskh/bash-toolkit/README.md

 # Useful Bash Scripts Collection

 A comprehensive collection of useful bash scripts designed to automate common system administration tasks and enhance productivity on Unix-based systems (MacOS and Linux).
 Each script is carefully crafted to be cross-platform compatible and includes detailed documentation for ease of use.
+Test change.

 ## Installation

 1. Clone this repository:

 ```bash
 git clone https://github.com/dimaskh/bash-toolkit.git